 “The market had rallied a heck of a lot and to justify further gains, we really need to see the economy improving or corporate earnings picking up,” said Alec Young, global equity strategist with S&P Capital IQ.

 The Standard & Poor's 500 index fell 23.34 points, 1.3 percent, to 1,747.15.
 Even after Thursday's drop, the index is still up 22.5 percent this year.
 The last time the benchmark index had a bigger gain for a whole year was in 2009.

 The Dow Jones industrial average retreated from the record high it set the day before, giving up 152.90 points, or 1 percent, to close at 15,593.98.

 The Nasdaq composite lost 74.61 points, or 1.9 percent, to 3,857.33.

-The economy expanded at an annual rate of 2.8 percent in the third quarter, up from 2.5 percent in the previous quarter and more than economists anticipated, the government reported on Thursday.
-That was followed by an unexpectedly strong October jobs report.
+What got traders concerned about a pullback by the Fed was a report from the government early in the day that the economy expanded at an annual rate of 2.8 percent in the third quarter, up from 2.5 percent in the previous quarter and more than economists anticipated.

 The robust growth “certainly raises the possibility of the Fed pulling back in December,” said Peter Cardillo, chief market economist at Rockwell Global Capital.
 “The Fed is going to test the water.”

 Another key economic report comes out on Friday, the government's jobs survey for October.
 Economists forecast that employers added 122,000 jobs, down from 148,000 the month before, reflecting a 16-day partial shutdown of the federal government.